219 Comments

 Steven Branch's avatar

 Ellen, I respectfully disagree.
 No, we don't have a long way to go.
-The delusional 79% of MAGAts who still believe (notice I did not say "think") he is doing a good job after all of the heinous atrocities committed by Drumpf against the nation and the world, well, these folks are lost in their own delusions, the scales will never fall from their eyes and they and not worth the effort.
+The delusional 79% of MAGAts who still believe (notice I did not say "think") he is doing a good job after all of the heinous atrocities committed by Drumpf against the nation and the world, well, these folks are lost in their own delusions, the scales will never fall from their eyes and they are not worth the effort.
 We can only hope that the 21% on the other side of the polling will be moved to support those who oppose the sociopathic narcissistic lunatic or at least stay home come election time.
 That's about all we can hope for.

 Light Warder's avatar